panda23456/Backend-Web-Development/README.md

 When token expires after 15mins, users will be logged out of their account and redirected to the Home page.

 //
-License: PokeAPI for Pet images
+License: PokeAPI for Pokemon Pet images